andyjakubowski/kingly-site/src/v1/tutorials/real-world-home.md

 npm install --save-dev parcel
 ```

-We update the package json to include our test script:
+We update the `package.json` to include our test script:

 ```diff
 {